datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 Calculate the upper and lower bounds of the confidence intervals for each sample, saving the collected upper and lower bounds in objects called `upper_bounds` and `lower_bounds`.

-Run the `plot_ci()` function to generate a plot of all the confidence intervals and a line showing the population mean.
+Run the `plot_ci()` function to generate a plot of all the confidence intervals, a line showing the population mean, and highlighting of intervals that do not contain the population mean.

 `@hint`